barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 # CHANGELOG

 14/03/2024 - Bugfixes and general improvements, particularly to documentation.
 You can now have a ligand be in any of the input protein domains.
-For the prepare_scaffold flag, you need to provide the domain corresponding to the dimeric domain the ligand is in, rather than just a flat True or False.
+For the prepare_scaffold flag, you need to provide the domain corresponding to the dimeric domain the ligand is in (the -L flag), rather than just a flat True or False.

 # Citation